-Neil was 12 when he got his first Yamaha 80, and 56 years later enjoys touring on his Yamaha Royal Star Venture.
-There were a few breaks for college and raising a family, but motorcycling has always been a passion.
+Neil was 12 when he got his first Yamaha 80, and 58 years later enjoys touring on his Royal Star Venture and finding out of the way hidden gems on his Ténéré 700 There were a few breaks for college and raising a family, but motorcycling has always been a passion.
 He has two SaddleSore Iron Butts and eight Sturgis Rallies under his belt.
-He likes to ride, and he likes good gear to ride with.
+He likes to ride, and he likes riding with good gear.

 byMotos and Friends by Ultimate Motorcycle

 Hello everyone and welcome once again to Ultimate Motorcycling’s weekly podcast—Motos and Friends.
 My name is Arthur Coldwells.

 Our first segment features the new Aprilia Tuono 660 Factory.
 Senior Editor Nic de Sena brings us his report on the flagship version of Aprilia’s upright middleweight machine.
 He gives us insight into whether it’s worth spending the extra money on the Factory version, and also of course, whether this sporting Aprilia is really the motorcycle for you.

 The next guest segment of Motos and Friends is brought to you by the faster and most technologically advanced, 2023 Suzuki Hayabusa—one of the most iconic sportbikes ever.
 Check it out in person at your local Suzuki dealer now, or visit suzukicycles.com to learn more.